How to Install a Sub-Woofer in Your Car (Quick Guide)

 - Bluetooth - Play and control music through your smartphone or MP3 player as well as apps like Spotify / Pandora, wirelessly

-- Weatherproof - The Receiver & speakers have been outfitted with the latest weatherproofing techniques to protect against splashing...
+- Weatherproof - The Receiver has been outfitted with the latest weatherproofing techniques to protect against splashing water

 We Have Power, Time for Some Audio